YuzukiHD/SyterKit/docs/README.md

 #### About the jump_instruction for RISC-V

-The jump_instruction field stores a jump instruction: (B  BACK_OF_boot_file_head).
+The jump_instruction field stores a jump instruction: (J  BACK_OF_boot_file_head).
 When this jump instruction is executed, the program will jump to the first instruction after the boot_file_head.

 The Unconditional Jumps instruction encoding in RISC-V instructions is as follows: